hoppinger/advanced-custom-fields-wpcli/README.md

 6. type `wp acf` to test the `acf-wpcli` extension
 7. start using the commands as explained in "Commands"

 When the plugin is enabled, any exported field groups found on the filesystem in your theme's `field-groups` folder will be added to Wordpress at runtime.

+If you would like to disable this behaviour you can remove the `acf_wpcli_register_groups` action:

 ## TODOs